¡Pura Vida! Costa Rica Lifestyle

-If you’ve been to Costa Rica, or if you’re planning on coming to Costa Rica, one term you should be familiar with is “Pura Vida” (pronounces poo-rah vee-dah).
+If you have been to Costa Rica, or if you are planning on coming to Costa Rica, one term you should be familiar with is “Pura Vida” (pronounces poo-rah vee-dah).
 Simply translated, it means “simple life” or “pure life”, but here in Costa Rica, it is more than just a saying—it is a way of life.

 Although many people use the saying ‘pura vida’, until you’ve been to Costa Rica, you will not truly know what pura vida feels like.
 It’s an emotion, it’s an attitude, it’s happiness, and it’s a way of life.
 Once you’ve visited, you will understand the true meaning of pura vida.